spacelift-io/user-documentation/docs/vendors/terragrunt/limitations.md

 ## Run-all with external dependencies

-By default, run-all within a stack that has external dependencies doesn't work as expected because it can't read the state from the dependent stacks.
+When a Spacelift stack configured with `run-all` points to a module that is not at the root of the Terragrunt module tree, execution may fail due to missing plan files from upstream dependencies.
+This happens because Terragrunt expects to manage the full dependency graph starting from the root module, and cannot correctly resolve external dependencies from a partial context.
-We provide a stack label `feature:terragrunt_permit_missing_planfiles`, which allows skipping failed plan read errors.
-Note that you will still see errors from terraform plan commands in the logs.
+To work around this limitation, you can add the stack label `feature:terragrunt_permit_missing_planfiles`, which allows Terragrunt to skip missing plan file errors.
+Be aware that you may still see errors from `terraform plan` commands in the logs—these are expected and will not interrupt the workflow.